-Lesson Plan 3 Reference pages 84-85 Topics Resources Impact of European Renaissance Skills Book pages 56-58 'How Increase in overall prosperity astronomy Developments in science and navigation developed during the Renaissance' Prior knowledge / Introduction The European Renaissance had a profound impact on various aspects of society.
+Lesson Plan 3 Reference pages 84-85 Prior knowledge / Introduction The European Renaissance had a profound impact on various aspects of society.
 It led to an increase in overall prosperity as economic and cultural advancements flourished.
 The emphasis on humanism and innovation during this period fostered intellectual and artistic growth, contributing to the enrichment of society.
 Additionally, the Renaissance sparked significant developments in science and navigation.
 Innovations in science, driven by the likes of Leonardo da Vinci and Galileo Galilei, laid the groundwork for modern scientific thought.
 Concurrently, advancements in navigation, such as improved maps and navigational instruments, facilitated exploration and expansion, ultimately shaping the Age of Exploration and global trade.
 The European Renaissance thus stands as a pivotal period that reshaped the trajectory of human progress.
-Starting discussion points 5-10 min Show an image of Leonardo da Vinci's "Mona Lisa" and ask students if they recognize it and what they know about Leonardo da Vinci.
+Starting discussion points Show an image of Leonardo da Vinci's "Mona Lisa" and ask students if they recognize it and what they know about Leonardo da Vinci.
 Allow students to share their thoughts and prior knowledge.
 Display an image of a world map from the Renaissance period and ask students to identify any differences they notice compared to modern maps.
 Discuss their observations as a class.
 Explain to students that the Renaissance was a period of significant advancements in science and navigation.
 During this time, explorers and scientists made groundbreaking discoveries that revolutionized how people understood the world.
 Provide a brief overview of some key developments, such as the invention of the printing press, the study of human anatomy, the improvement of navigational tools, and the exploration of new territories.
+5-10 min

-- 1. Read 'What was the impact of the European Renaissance?'; 'Growth and prosperity'; and 'Science and navigation'.
-Reinforce the achievements and artistic profile of Rembrandt to show how his work contributed to the growth in prosperity. - Rembrandt was not only the most important figure in Dutch art history but also one of the greatest visual artists in the history of art.
+Steps for using the Student's Book 25 min Read 'What was the impact of the European Renaissance?'; 'Growth and prosperity'; and 'Science and navigation'.
+Reinforce the achievements and artistic profile of Rembrandt to show how his work contributed to the growth in prosperity.
+Rembrandt was not only the most important figure in Dutch art history but also one of the greatest visual artists in the history of art.
 Born in 1606, he was a thorough draughtsman, painter, and printmaker.
-Show examples of his work using the Internet. - 2.
+Show examples of his work using the Internet.
 Refer to the image of the painting showing a fleet of European ships during the Renaissance and explain that trade and exploration was carried out via sea routes.
-Read and explain 'It's a fact!' on page 85. - 3.
-Discuss how factors of influence help explain historical causation, such as: - attitudes/beliefs/religion - money - role of government - technology - war - chance - the role of the individual - 4.
-Ask: - How did the influence of money help the Renaissance have an impact in the Netherlands? - How did technology help the Renaissance develop in countries like Spain, Portugal, and England? - Why did the people in the coastal societies cross the oceans in search of new wealth and opportunity?
-What were their expectations? - Was the Renaissance to blame for the European colonization of the New World?

-Ask the students what they have learnt in this lesson.
-They could make a note of this, summarizing the lesson, for example:

-- ✓ I learned that there were developments in the art and culture of Northern Europe, including the great age of Dutch painting in the 17th century, with leading painters like Rembrandt. - ✓ I learned that there were also new developments in science and navigation, so that explorers could consider going on much longer journeys than ever before
+Read and explain 'It's a fact!' on page 85.
+3. Discuss how factors of influence help explain historical causation, such as: attitudes/beliefs/religion money role of government technology war chance the role of the individual 4.
+Ask:How did the influence of money help the Renaissance have an impact in the Netherlands? • How did technology help the Renaissance develop in countries like Spain, Portugal, and England? • Why did the people in the coastal societies cross the oceans in search of new wealth and opportunity?
+What were their expectations? • Was the Renaissance to blame for the European colonization of the New World?
+Discussion and Review 5 min Ask the students what they have learnt in this lesson.
+They could make a note of this, summarizing the lesson, for example: ✓ I learned that there were developments in the art and culture of Northern Europe, including the great age of Dutch painting in the 17th century, with leading painters like Rembrandt. ✓ I learned that there were also new developments in science and navigation, so that explorers could consider going on much longer journeys than ever before